 With CEng status you have higher earning potential and improved career prospects.

 You will need to be a member of a professional institution so that you can apply through them for professional registration.
 Relevant bodies include:

 The process of becoming chartered is more straightforward if you have an accredited bachelors degree, along with a Masters or an accredited integrated MEng degree.
-Details of which qualifications are accredited are available at Engineering Council - Accredited Course Search.
+To see which qualifications are accredited see the Engineering Council.